hyperledger/fabric/orderer/README.md

 `configtxgen` is a tool that allows for the creation of a genesis block using profiles, or grouped configuration parameters — refer to the [Configuring using the connfigtxgen tool](../docs/source/configtxgen.rst) guide for more.

-The location of this block can be set using the `ORDERER_GENERAL_GENESISFILE` environment variable.
+The location of this block can be set using the `ORDERER_GENERAL_BOOTSTRAPFILE` environment variable.
 As is the case with all the configuration paths for Fabric binaries, this location is relative to the path set via the `FABRIC_CFG_PATH` environment variable.

 ## Ledger